sitzz/backup-restore/README.md

 # Backup+Restore

-Collection of scripts that I use for creating backup files and restoring from those files on my computers running Arch, EndeavourOS, or Manjaro.
+Collection of scripts that I use for creating backup files and restoring from those files on my computers running Manjaro.

 Scripts are likely a neverending project and are very much customized for my own needs, so - YMMV!